Vatsim-Scandinavia/controlcenter/UPGRADE.md

 2. Configure the environment variables as described in the [CONFIGURE.md](CONFIGURE.md)
 3. Start the container
 4. Setup a crontab outside the container to run `* * * * * docker exec --user www-data -i control-center php artisan schedule:run >/dev/null` every minute.
 This patches into the container and runs the required cronjobs.
+5. To ensure that users will not need to login after each time you re-deploy/upgrade the container, enter the container and run `php artisan key:get`.
+Copy the key and set it as the `APP_KEY` environment variable in your docker configuration.
-5. Bind the 8080 (HTTP) and/or 8443 (HTTPS) port to your reverse proxy or similar.
+6. Bind the 8080 (HTTP) and/or 8443 (HTTPS) port to your reverse proxy or similar.

 #### Data Migration